 Campgrounds / Camping

-Acadia Campgrounds - Maine communities such as Bar Harbor, Southwest Harbor, Somesville, Trenton, Sullivan, and others, offer diverse camping options for your visit to Acadia National Park.
+Acadia Campgrounds - Communities such as Bar Harbor, Southwest Harbor, Somesville, Trenton, Sullivan, and others, offer diverse camping options for your visit to Acadia National Park.
 There currently are two campgrounds within the park on Mount Desert Island.
 However, there are several other excellent choices that are close that should be considered as well, some that are next to the ocean.
-The following information and links will aid you in your selection.
-Click on property names or photos to view individual websites.

 Featured Campgrounds